Is the summer semester open to non-Assumption students?

 Is parking available for students?

-Free parking is available for all summer program participants.
+Free parking is available for all summer semester participants.
 Students must register their vehicle information and obtain a parking pass from Public Safety.

 Can high school students enroll in summer courses to get a head start on college?